zriyansh/signoz.io/docs/architecture.md

 We can easily build other processors for any processing we may want to do.
 For example:

 - Remove PII data from spans
-- Send input to anomaly detection frame
+- Send input to anomaly detection framework

 The flattened data is then ingested to **Druid** _which is a real-time analytics database_ designed for fast slice-and-dice analytics ([OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) queries) on large data sets.
 We use streaming ingestion from Kafka to Druid.

-- Add supervisor to druid to ingest from kafka at realtime
+- We then add supervisor in druid to ingest from kafka at realtime
-- Add retention policy in druid.
+- We then add retention policy in druid.
 By default, we set 3 days of data retention
-- Add AWS S3 bucket credentials for deep storage of data in druid
+- We have option to add AWS S3 bucket credentials for deep storage of data in druid.
+By default, we use `storage: local` in helm `values.yaml`

 **Query Service** is the interface between Frontend and Druid.
-It provides APIs to be consumed by frontend application and queries Druid to fetch data and processes before responding back to the frontend.
+It provides APIs to be consumed by frontend application and queries Druid to fetch data and processes data before responding back to the frontend.

 **Frontend** is the UI, built in ReactJS and Typescript and provides advanced trace/span filtering capabilities and plot metrics to give service overviews.